followmyutopia/devextreme-documentation/api-reference/30 Data Layer/Store/3 Methods/insert(values).md

 <!--returnType-->Promise<any><!--/returnType-->
 <!--returnDescription-->
-A Promise that is resolved after the data item is added.
+A Promise that is resolved after a data item is added.
 It is a [native Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) or a [jQuery.Promise](http://api.jquery.com/Types/#Promise) when you use jQuery.
 <!--/returnDescription-->

 <!--fullDescription-->
+In the following code, **dataObj** is a data object added to the database and returned from the server.
+If the server returns nothing or the store works with local data, **dataObj** contains the data object passed to the **insert** method.

 ---
 ##### jQuery